 CID research is grouped into four work packages (WPs), each focusing on specific aspects of development:

 - The role of brain development in WP1

 The neurobiological developmental trajectory of newborns, children, and adolescents is not fully understood.
-In particular, we are only just beginning to learn to what extent genetic and environmental factors influence brain development and how these effects in turn influence behavior.
-WP1 focuses on brain development in relation to behavior, specifically on social competence and behavioral control and addresses questions regarding their interrelationships, how associations might develop as a function of age, gender, genetic influences, and environmental exposures.
+In particular, we are only just beginning to learn to what extent genetic and environmental factors influence brain development and how these effects in turn influence behaviour.
+WP1 focuses on brain development in relation to behaviour, specifically on social competence and behavioural control and addresses questions regarding their interrelationships, how associations might develop as a function of age, gender, genetic influences, and environmental exposures.

 - Effects of interventions in WP2

 Children are not equally vulnerable to adverse rearing environments, nor do they equally profit from supportive environments.
 Differential susceptibility theory proposes that vulnerable children, who suffer most from bad environments, are also more receptive to positive changes in the child rearing and wider social environment.
 Central questions are: Which children are most susceptible to environmental influences, and what are the neurobiological mechanisms by which the environment influences children’s social competence and behavioural control?
 These questions are addressed experimentally in longitudinal randomized controlled trials (Leiden-Consortium Individual Development, L-CID), using cognitive and behavioural interventions.

 - The role of generational transmission in families in WP3